pamtrak06/class-agent/README.md

     can not instantiate from JSON object (need to add/enable type information?)"

 ### Configuration ###
+By exemple, we want to add a default no arg constructor in class "test.mock.Center" which is accessible in a third party library (no jackson annotation possible).
 Target class to be modified, must be present in configuration file : TransformDef.json, like this.
 '''